Bartapapa/legend/docs/class/knighterrant.md

 Take note of the highest HD of any creatures you've defeated by challenging them.
 This is known as your <b>Triumph</b>.

 ## Rise/Fall
+This is a <b>flip ability</b>.

+It starts as <b>Rise</b>.
+If ever you suffer a great defeat, such as letting a town be destroyed, it becomes <b>Fall</b>.
+If you succeed at a great victory, such as defeating a great evil, it becomes <b>Rise</b>.

+Certain knight errant abilities change whether you're in Rise or Fall.

+Any creature with noble blood or an understanding of knighthood, as well as magical creatures, know whether you're in Rise or Fall.
+Their initial Reaction roll will probably have a boon or bane according to this, depending on how they view knighthood in general.

-## Bodyguard
+## Bodyguard/Sacrifice
 When an adjacent ally is hit by an attack, you can use your reaction to take the damage yourself.
-The damage is reduced by half.
+Roll Grace.
+If successful, your ally takes no damage, and you take half damage.

+If you're in <b>Fall</b>, you don't need to roll.
+You however take all damage.

 ## Additional attack
 When the character attacks, they can roll an additional time to attack the same or another target.

-## Courage
+## Courage / Stand tall
 When you or your allies must roll to resist the effects of fear, you can roll with a bonus equal to your Triumph's HD if it is higher than the bonus you'd normally roll.
-You cannot use this effect if the Knight errant is already afraid.
+You cannot use this ability if the Knight errant is already afraid.

+If you're in <b>Fall</b>, you can suffer an additional amount of Wounds equal to your Triumph's HD before dying.

-## Foeslayer
+## Foeslayer / Unbreakable
-When you challenge someone in physical combat, you deal an additional amount of damage equal to the highest HD of any creature you've defeated in challenge.
+When you challenge someone in physical combat, you deal an additional amount of damage equal to your Triumph's HD.

-This effect takes place unless the last challenge you've had was a defeat.
-Once you defeat something via a challenge again, this effect is reinstated.
+If you're in <b>Fall</b>, you have additional Armor against all damage caused to you by the target of your challenge equal to your Triumph's HD.